 There’s a souvenir shop / cafe here, and I stopped for a coffee before heading into the forest.
 From this spot, there’s a clear view across the valley to the north, and in the distance I could see the ridge I’d pushed along on the Mt Ryokami hike.

 First thing’s first: coffee before nature.
 Mt Kumotori is the pointy bump on the right.

 By the time I was ready to get going, there were lots of people walking up toward the shrine from the car park.
 At around 10:30, I crossed the road, took a photo of the signs marking the start of the trail, and headed into the trees.

 The start of the path to Mt Kumotori

 The concrete path made for a nice segue into the hike proper, and the first few minutes were an easy meander through pine trees.
 Not long after the the track turns to dirt, you come to a white torii gate that marks the beginning of the ascent to Kumotori and the long but easy climb.
-The gate looks lovely surrounded by the pine trees, and the dozen or so other plastic signs stuck up all around it were barely enough to diminish the sight.
+The gate looks lovely surrounded by the pine trees, and the dozen or so other red and yellow plastic signs stuck up all around it were barely enough to diminish the sight.

 For the next few hours, the hike was fairly easy.
 The path headed generally uphill as it meandered along the ridge.
 The terrain was very similar to that on the ridge to Ryokami, only this time I had a path to follow.
 Without having to scramble, navigate, slide and backtrack, even when the path climbed over hills and dropped into saddles only to climb again, I enjoyed the relative ease of it.
 Once the clouds came in, there wasn’t much to see, so I fell into a steady plod and just aimed to get to the summit by nightfall.